Health Care Almanac

 Health Care Costs 101: California Addendum, 2012, Data File (30 K)

-The complete report, a quick reference guide, and data file are available as Document Downloads.
-Also available are the California addendum and past editions.
-To request previous editions of these reports, contact CHCF Publications.
+The complete report, a quick reference guide, and the data file are available as Document Downloads.
+Also available are past editions and a California addendum.
+To request previous editions of these reports, contact CHCF Publishing and Communications.

 US Health Care Spending: Who Pays?